DavidRommel/Portfolio/Dallas_Fort_Worth_School_Performance_Revisited/README.md

                                          '-' + CGRAD1['campus'].str.zfill(9))
 ```

-Each of the datasets contained far more fields than I was interested in, so only selected a subset of those fields.
+Each of the datasets contained far more fields than I was interested in, so I only selected a subset of those fields.

 ```python